obsidiandynamics/jackdaw/README.md

 [![codecov](https://codecov.io/gh/obsidiandynamics/jackdaw/branch/master/graph/badge.svg)](https://codecov.io/gh/obsidiandynamics/jackdaw)

 # Why Jackdaw?
 While Kafka is an awesome message streaming platform, it's also a little on the heavy side — requiring a cluster of brokers at all times.
-This makes rapid development and component/integration testing harder than it should be; firstly, you must have access to a broker; secondly, connection establishment and topic rebalancing times can be substantial, blowing out the build/test times.
+This makes rapid development and component/integration testing harder than it should be; firstly, you must have access to a broker; secondly, connection establishment and topic consumer rebalancing times can be substantial, blowing out the build/test times.
 If only you could simulate the entire Kafka infrastructure in a JVM so that messages can be published and consumed without relying on Kafka.
 After all, you just want to know that _your_ application components integrate correctly; you aren't trying to test Kafka.

 Enter Jackdaw.

 Jackdaw is focused on fixing the one area in which Kafka isn't so great — mocking.
 While it doesn't simulate Kafka in its entirety, it lets you do most things within the mock.
-It also provides a factory interface — `Kafka` — that lets you easily swap from a mock to a real Kafka connection, playing well with dependency injection.
+It also provides a factory interface — `Kafka` — that lets you easily switch between a mock and a real Kafka client connection, playing well with dependency injection.

 Jackdaw also makes the Java clients a little nicer to use, without obfuscating the native API.
 The traditional `Consumer` API requires continuous calls to `poll()` from a loop.
 Jackdaw introduces `AsyncReceiver` — a background polling thread that will invoke your nominated callback handler when messages are received.
 Speaking of threading, Jackdaw is also capable of pipelining message (de)serialisation, improving Kafka's performance on multi-core processors.